 Solve the funding crisis at the Department of Game & Fish

-Provide modest license fee increases, which are supported by many New Mexico hunters, anglers and outfitters
+Provide modest license fee increases, which are supported by many New Mexico hunters and anglers

 Leverage additional federal dollars